bahamas10/unfreeze-ps/README.md

 This program is written in [Node.js](http://nodejs.org), and bundled as an app with [node-webkit](https://github.com/rogerwang/node-webkit).

-Bundling instructions are in the Makefile for testing
+Bundling instructions are in the Makefile

 License
 -------